Saboti/azure-gaming/README.md

 It's possible to use the setup.ps1 script on the Google Cloud VM too.

 Just follow the "I Want to Manually Deploy My VM" Part.
+(Run powershell as admin!)

 Good Tutorial for Initial Setup of the Google Cloud VM: https://www.reddit.com/r/cloudygamer/comments/8pvbyp/tutorial_set_up_a_google_cloud_gamming_machine/